Dexalot/dexalot-docs/docs/contracts/MainnetRFQ.md

 **Dev notes:** \
 This function can only be called after generating a firm quote from the RFQ API.
 All parameters are generated from the RFQ API.
-Prices are determined based off of trade prices from the Dexalot subnet.
+Prices are determined based off of trade prices from the Dexalot L1.
 This function is called on the source chain where is locks funds and sends a cross chain message to release funds on the destination chain.

 ```solidity:no-line-numbers